musicace17/Project-3-The-Ultimate-Hexads/README.md

 ## Features:

-1. Flask-powered API to fetch and handle data from the Spotify API, storing it in a database.
+1. Flask-powered API to fetch and handle data from the API, storing it in a database.
-2. SQLite or MongoDB database to store the collected Spotify data.
+2. SQLite or MongoDB database to store the collected data.
 3. JavaScript library (one that we did not cover in class) for dynamic data visualizations.
 4. User-driven interactions such as dropdowns to allow users to filter data by genres, artists, or time periods.